Spoilers for STRAIN and Mobile Suit Gundam ahead.

 This mostly mirrors the story of Char and Sayla, but with less lore and more edge.
 Char and Sayla fled their homeworld together and went into hiding, constantly moving from place-to-place.
 Char would eventually leave Sayla at the lowest point of her life to join the enemy army under an alias, after which they were reunited as he attacked a space colony she just happened to have recently transferred to.
 If anything, his sister is one of the few things sacred to this legendary war hero, which means a lot if you look through the man’s terrifying track record.

 Now char is a big boy with a lot of screen-time.
 He stars across multiple long-running anime and there are entire movies and OVA series dedicated to developing him.
-It’s no surprise that Ralph, the villain of a 12-episode series from the mid-2000’s, can’t weight up to him.
+It’s no surprise that Ralph, the villain of a 12-episode series from the mid-2000’s, can’t weigh up to him.
 But development and screen-time aren’t the issue here; the problem lies at the core of Ralph’s character and the very low ambitions set for him.

 The prospect for his character is so interesting.
 He was a man held up as an ideal for years, a gallant exemplar of what a soldier should be, and a dearly beloved brother.
 Yet, for reasons unknown to all, he suddenly changed completely, betrayed his people, and brought war to his own home planet.
 He never said a word about it to anyone and he won’t explain himself.